hrithikhadka/PortfolioWebsite/README.md

 # portfolioWebsite
 This is my personal website.
-It is yet to be made responsive.
+It is yet to be made fully responsive.

-Front page icon "Designed by pch.vector / Freepik".
+The design is inspired from gatsby project by John Smilga.